OptiMaL-PSE-Lab/EvalRetro/README.md

 To test your own algorithm, replace the example in [the example config directory](./config/new_config.json) with your own configuration data.

 ## Pre-processing Data
-Put the file containing into the ./data directory.
+Put the file containing your predictions into the ./data directory.
 To ensure that the file has the correct structure and information in the config file, run the following line of code:
 ```
 conda activate evalretro